Rainy season japan: When and How to prepare?

 Rainy season japan

-This guide will share the basics of the rainy season in Japan, including key Japanese terms and gear that will help you stay comfortable during this time of year.
+This guide will share the basics of the rainy season in Japan, also known as tsuyu, including key Japanese terms and essential gear to help you stay comfortable during this time of year.

-Please jump to the relevant area for you from the table of contents.
-We hope this guide helps you with your everyday life during the rainy season in Japan.
+Please jump to the relevant section from the table of contents.
+We hope this guide supports your everyday life during the rainy season Japan experiences each year.

 Table of Contents

 The rainy season in Japan, known as “Tsuyu” (梅雨), brings a period of prolonged rainfall.
 It typically occurs from early June to mid-July, although the exact timing can vary by region.
-During this time, Japan experiences high humidity and frequent, often heavy, rainfall.
-Here are some key Japanese words you’ll encounter when discussing the rainy season in Japan.
+During this time, rainy season Japan is characterized by high humidity and frequent, often heavy, rainfall.
+Here are some key Japanese words you’ll encounter when discussing this season.

 Key Japanese Words